-It's been a frustrating sequence of trial and error but that being said, we have carved out the closest semblance to normalcy here and have found some great resources.
-With the increasing number of dog owners coming to Pune and knowing the stress that comes with relocating a dog, I thought it'd be helpful to make a short list of the primary ones we use.
-There are a bunch of different places in town, and some of them are really good; these are just the ones we tend to use over and over.
+It's been a frustrating sequence of trial and error but that being said, I have carved out the closest semblance to normalcy here and have found some great resources.
+With the increasing number of dog owners coming to Pune and knowing the stress that comes with relocating a dog, I thought it'd be helpful to make a short list of the primary ones I use.
+There are a bunch of different places in town, and some of them are really good; these are just the ones I tend to use over and over.
 I recommend looking around once you've got the basics covered, because I'm always finding something new here to recommend!

 I have found that the best recommendations I get are from fellow expats, so if you are looking for something, speak up, ask around!!
 Chances are that someone knows someone who knows or knows someone else ;-)

 My partner and I took a trip out to the country for some fresh air and relaxation.
 We chose Hilton Shillim Estate Retreat and Spa, located about 2 hours from the city (if you take the direct route), on high recommendation from friends who'd stayed there previously